 Students should also keep in mind that it is difficult to earn a professional salary during this unlicensed period.
 Lack of reimbursement from insurance providers puts a financial pressure on otherwise willing employers, whose liability is heightened because they employ post-docs.
-In 2001, the average full-time research post-doc stipend was \$29,388, while the average for clinical post-docs was \$23,580.
+Small non-profit mental health clinics are particularly pressed to meet financial needs and may not be able to offer a stipend.
+Yet, these are often desirable sites because of their social justice framework, commitment to diversity and underserved populations, and community needs along with excellent training.